There’s a veil of mystery that surrounds the job of a quantity surveyor and what their roles entail, how you get into it and where the job takes you.

 The majority of quantity surveying graduate schemes and graduate-level jobs require a quantity surveying or commercial management undergraduate degree that is accredited by the Royal Institution of Chartered Surveyors (RICS).

 However, graduates of any subject can complete a RICS-accredited postgraduate qualification and 'convert' to quantity surveying.

 Useful subjects that transfer well to this career path are construction, structural or civil engineering, mathematics, geography and economics.

-You could also start as a junior or trainee quantity surveyor, a surveying technician or surveying assistant, then study to become a quantity surveyor, or alternatively enter the industry through an apprenticeship.
+You could also start as a junior or assistant quantity surveyor, a surveying technician or surveying assistant, then study to become a quantity surveyor, or alternatively enter the industry through an apprenticeship.

 In terms of skills, the core elements that you will need proven experience in are:

 - creative problem solving